leclercsimon74/ImageJ-Macro-Workshop-Level-1/README.md

 - Laptop :thinking:!
 - Have ImageJ or [Fiji](https://fiji.sc/) version 1.53t or later installed on your computer (Help=>Update)
 - Read the [ImageJ macro language](https://imagej.net/ij/developer/macro/macros.html)
-- Download the full repository (in 'Code', there is an option 'Download ZIP')
+- Download the full repository, around 60 Mo (in 'Code', there is an option 'Download ZIP')
 - Have an interest in automatizing your image analysis pipeline

 > [!NOTE]